wallymathieu/assertfail/_posts/2014-11-30-Short-talk-about-source-control.md

 ## Usability of git?

 The command line version of git can be a bit complicated.
-However, when used by a single dev you can use [Github for windows](http://windows.github.com/) in order to work in a manner similar to sourcesafe (simple gui).
+However, when used by a single dev you can use [Github for windows](http://windows.github.com/) in order to work in a manner similar to Sourcesafe (simple gui).

 A more advanced gui is the [Atlassian SourceTree](http://www.sourcetreeapp.com/).